 In 2015, the US Surgeon General published a Call to Action that established the importance of walking and walkable communities for healthy living.
 Chronic diseases such as heart disease and diabetes are preventable through and managed by physical activity.
-An active
+An active lifestyle also reduces the risk of premature death and supports positive mental health and aging.
+Walking is a simple way to achieve the recommended physical activity to achieve (Source: "Step It Up!
+The these benefits.
+Surgeon General's Call to Action to Promote Walking and Walkable Communities."
+Washington, DC: U.S. Dept. of Health and Human Services, Office of the Surgeon General; 2015).

 The East Atlantic Avenue area has become a destination for Palm Beach County with shops, restaurants, and community activities.
-This area of the City presents a 95-walkability index, according to Bob Gibbs, of the Urban Retail Institute.
-However, the rest of the City generally scores around 40% for walking and 49% for biking, according to the walkscore.com data for Delray Beach.
-The walkability scale used by this site, which was accessed in June 2018 is shown below.
+This area of the city presents a 95-walkability index, according to Bob Gibbs, of the Urban Retail Institute.
+However, the rest of the city generally scores around 40% for walking and 49% for biking, according to the walkscore.com data for Delray Beach.
+The walkability scale from Walk Score is shown below.

-Walk Score for Delray Beach
+Walk Score for Delray Beach, Accessed 2018

 Opportunities for walking should be available and safe for all residents and visitors.
 Components of a walkable community include a well-connected street network with short block lengths, adequate street lighting, landscaping, street furniture (such as benches and trash cans), and street treatments designed for pedestrians and bicyclists.
 These treatments need to be context sensitive in design, especially related to protecting pedestrians on higher speed thoroughfares.
-Numerous sources, including "Dangerous by Design" an annual analysis of pedestrianvehicle crashes in the United States, demonstrate the pedestrian fatality rate related to vehicle speed.
+Numerous sources, including "Dangerous by Design" an annual analysis of pedestrianvehicle crashes in the United States. demonstrate the pedestrian fatality rate related to vehicle speed.
 Not surprising, the faster the car, the higher the incident of pedestrian fatality.
 However, the graphic below demonstrates the significant difference in survival between only 10 miles per hour increments.